kyungphilDev/Robust-Deep-RL_Soft-Actor-Critic-Approach/README.md

 # Codes

 I designed **Robust Deep RL with a soft actor critic approach in discrete action space**.
 I tested **SA-SAC** in a several **atari gym** environments.
+SAC codes are based on the **[bernomone's github codes](https://github.com/bernomone/SoftActorCritic_ReinforcementLearning).

 # Train SA-SAC agent
 At first, make new three directories `saved_models`, `vidoes` and `Logs`.